 Visit Springdale: While we almost ALWAYS make our own meals and hang in the campground, a few times we’ve ventured into Springdale to walk around, have dinner (The Spotted Dog) and/or dessert.
 There’s a bike path that runs through the artsy town, easily accessible from the campground, and it’s adorable.

-What are you waiting for?
+Join @stayfitmom_Krista and @stayfitmom_Tracy on Instagram as we share our travel adventures in real time!
 Head to recreation.gov to reserve your campsite today!
 Let me know if you’ve got any other Zion suggestions.
 I’d love to hear them!